 I wrote a quick and dirty LabWindows/CVI program to do a visualization of a single scan, as saved by the previous program.
 It's in the same project file, but you need the LabWindows compiler (for Windows or Linux).
 It opens files saved by OceanHDX or OceanHDX_QuickTest, but not the RAW files containing multiple scans.

-Along with the C library to control the spectrometer, there is an executable that allows for calibration of the spectrometer, provided you have an Ocean Optics HG-1 or HG-2 calibration source (if you have another type of calibration source, just look at the code and add the list of peaks in there, it's quite simple).
+Along with the C library to control the spectrometer, there is an executable that allows for calibration of the spectrometer, provided you have an Ocean Optics HG-1 or HG-2 calibration source (if you have another type of calibration source, just look at the code and add the list of peaks in there, there's an option for that).
 The program is OceanHDX_Calib.c, found on the same gitlab project and here is an example of use where I run it twice to verify the alignment of the peaks (denoted in white, and they should be in the middle of the table).
 Outliers are eliminated manually on the 1st run by giving their indices.

 So here's the procedure: you run it first with a fairly large SR window (4nm by default).
-If you see most of the peaks (in white) line up nicely, then fine, remove the outliers and commit the results to memory.
-If you don't see any peaks lining up, try with a wider SR. Do a second run with a norrow SR, a high average and integration to minimize noise in order to improve the precision of your 1st measurement.
+If you see most of the peaks (in white) line up nicely, then fine, just remove the outliers to improve precision and commit the results to memory.
+If you don't see any peaks lining up, try with a wider SR. Then do a second run with a narrow SR, a high average and integration to minimize noise in order to improve the precision of your 1st measurement.